Acetyl-L-Carnitine is awesome!

-- Mitochondrial function as in energy production.
+- Optimises mitochondrial function for energy production.

-- Muscle tightness (thought to be especially beneficial for PSSM equines.
+- Muscle tightness (thought to be especially beneficial for PSSM equines).

 - Mental performance.